 Maids of Honour

-Maids of honour were junior, often younger, attendants of a queen in royal households, especially those of England and later of the United Kingdom.
-A maid of honour would be a maiden (i.e. unmarried) and the role was in preparation of eventually being a lady-in-waiting.
+Maids of honour were junior, and often younger, attendants of a queen in royal households, especially those of England and later of the United Kingdom.
+A maid of honour would be a maiden (that is, unmarried) and the role was in preparation of eventually being a lady-in-waiting.